-A Focus Group is a qualitative marketing research technique that tests products, services, ideas, packaging, pricing, advertisement and concepts.
+Focus Groups are qualitative marketing research techniques that test products, services, ideas, packaging, pricing, advertisement and concepts.

 It is an informal group interview typically between 5 to 12 people, guided by a facilitator where people are asked to express their opinions, attitudes, beliefs, satisfaction and perceptions about the proposed item.